GrapeCity/ComponentOne-WinForms-Samples/Core/FlexReport/CS/FlexReportExplorer/readme.txt

 representing the reports, and in the previews), and take into account that the sample adjusts connection strings of the loaded reports as described above.
 For more details see MainForm.cs.

-This sample uses the Costura.Fody package to embed the referenced dlls into a single executable file.
-This is not required for the sample logic, so you should be able remove the use of Costura.Fody without affecting the functionality of the sample.